lmc2179/lmc2179.github.io/drafts/beta_binomial_coverage.md

 Why does this work?
 Basically the algebra works out to look like another beta

+What do you actually do with the posterior?

 ### Posterior-predictive

+What do you actually do with the posterior-predictive?

+# The beta-binomial model

 # What prior should you pick?